 This is the standard route up Window Blind Peak (“standard” is a relative term since the peak sees very few ascents).
 The route was first ascended by Hal Gribble, Paul Horton, Renny Jackson, Guy Toombes and Cindy Wilbur on February 19 1977.

 The route scrambles up the northwest finger spur of the main peak and has much scrambling before the 3-4 technical pitches are reached on the north side of the peak.
 The route is rated 5.7 and is grade II-III.
+The route is pretty hard for 5.7 and is a bit runout.
+The rock is loose in places as well.

 See the Route Page for information.